nvnoskov/dynamo-backend/README.md

 * `POST /v1/login`: authenticates a user and generates a JWT
 * `POST /v1/register`: register a user
 * `GET /v1/flights`: returns a paginated list of the flights
-* `GET /v1/flights/:id`: returns the detailed information of an album
+* `GET /v1/flights/:id`: returns the detailed information of an flight
-* `POST /v1/flights`: creates a new album
+* `POST /v1/flights`: creates a new flight
-* `PUT /v1/flights/:id`: updates an existing album
+* `PUT /v1/flights/:id`: updates an existing flight
-* `DELETE /v1/flights/:id`: deletes an album
+* `DELETE /v1/flights/:id`: deletes an flight

 Try the URL `http://localhost:8080/healthcheck` in a browser, and you should see something like `"OK v1.0.0"` displayed.